Luminist Publications

 Anarchism (1910) – “If society were organized on Anarchist principles, man would not be limited in the free exercise of his powers in productive work by a capitalist monopoly, maintained by the state; nor would he be limited in the exercise of his will by a fear of punishment, or by obedience towards individuals or metaphysical entities, which both lead to depression of initiative and servility of mind.” $4.99

 Anarchist Morality (1927) – “We forego sanctions of all kinds, even obligations to morality.
-We are not afraid to say, ‘Do what you will”; because we are persuaded that the great majority of mankind will behave and act always in a direction useful to society, just as we are persuaded beforehand that a child will one day walk on its two feet and not on all fours simply because it is born of parents belonging to the genus Homo.” $4.99
+We are not afraid to say, ‘Do what you will”; because we are persuaded that the great majority of mankind will behave and act always in a direction useful to society, just as we are persuaded beforehand that a child will one day walk on its two feet and not on all fours....” $4.99

-Communism and Anarchy (1901) – “Communism guarantees economic freedom better than any other form of association, because it can guarantee well-being, even luxury, in return for a few hours of work instead of a day’s work.
-Now, to give ten or eleven hours of leisure per day out of the sixteen during which we lead a conscious life, means to enlarge individual liberty to a point which for thousands of years has been one of the ideals of humanity.” $4.99
+Communism and Anarchy (1901) – “Communism guarantees economic freedom better than any other form of association, because it can guarantee well-being in return for a few hours of work instead of a day’s work.
+Now, to give ten or eleven hours of leisure per day out of the sixteen means to enlarge individual liberty to a point which for thousands of years has been one of the ideals of humanity.” $4.99

 TIMOTHY LEARY

-Chemical Warfare: The Alcoholics vs. the Psychedelics (1968) – “Two new ethical commandments are necessary as man moves into the molecular age.
-The new commandments are neurological and biochemical in essence, and are therefore, I suspect, in closer harmony with the laws of cellular wisdom, the law of the DNA code.
+Chemical Warfare: The Alcoholics vs. the Psychedelics (1968) – “Two new commandments are necessary as man moves into the molecular age.
+They are neurological and biochemical in essence, and are therefore in closer harmony with the laws of cellular wisdom.
 I: Thou shalt not alter the consciousness of thy fellow man.
 II: Thou shalt not prevent thy fellow man from altering his own consciousness.” $4.99

 The Seven Tongues of God (1964) – “At the atomic level I am a galaxy of nuclear-powered atoms spinning through changing patterns.
 I am the universe, the center and guardian temple of all energy.
 I am God of Light.
 Who am I?
 I’m you.
 At the cellular level I am the entire chain of life.
-I am the key rung of the DNA ladder, center of the evolutionary process, the current guardian of the seed, the now-eye of the two-billion-year-old uncoiling serpent.
+I am the key rung of the DNA ladder, center of the evolutionary process...
 I am God of Life.
 I’m you.” $4.99

-Start Your Own Religion (1966) – “Any action that is not a conscious expression of the drop-out-turn-on-tune-in-drop-out rhythm is the dead posturing of robot actors on the fake-prop TV studio stage set that is called American reality.
-Actions which are conscious expressions of the turn-on, tune-in, drop-out rhythm are religious.
+Start Your Own Religion (1966) – “Any action that is not a conscious expression of the turn-on-tune-in-drop-out rhythm is the dead posturing of robot actors on the fake-prop TV studio stage set that is called American reality.
+Actions which are conscious expressions of this rhythm are religious.
 The wise person devotes his life exclusively to the religious search – for therein is found the only ecstasy, the only meaning.” $4.99

 FITZ HUGH LUDLOW